Eurosceptic forces to gain in EU elections: poll - Journal du Cameroun

-Eurosceptic populists will make gains in European Parliamentary elections in May but mainstream political groups ought to be able to maintain a working majority, a broad voter survey showed Monday.
+Eurosceptic populists are projected to make gains in European Parliamentary elections in May but mainstream political groups ought to retain their majority, albeit with increasing signs of fragmentation, according to opinion polls.

+The 705 new members of parliament elected in the May 23-26 election will help formulate new EU laws over the next five years and choose the successor to Jean-Claude Juncker, head of the European Commission, the bloc’s executive arm.

+The event is “one of the biggest democratic exercises anywhere in the world,” with 373 million citizens from 27 EU countries having a chance to vote, parliament spokesman Jaume Duch Guillot told reporters.

 The European People’s Party — usually described as a centre-right conservative group but also including MEPs from populist Hungarian premier Victor Orban’s party — is on course to remain the biggest voting bloc.